Huntington Lake

 There are several parking spaces at the trailhead as well as a vault toilet.
 This bridge is at the beginning of the Rancheria Falls trail.

-Easy terrain, not much elevation gain, and short distance make this hike family-friendly.
+Easy terrain, not much elevation gain, and short distance make this hike kid-friendly.

 We were the first ones to be on the trail that morning.
 The scent of pine trees filled the crisp morning air.
 It felt great to be back in the forest.
 We stopped for the three deer so they can cross over to the other side.
 They gracefully ran up the hills after studying us for a while.